 “The total spread of networks of JSC Russian Grids operating subsidiaries exceeds 2.3 million kilometers.
 Smart grid definition in Russia is first and foremost the technological integration of power grids, consumers and electricity generators into the unified automated system.”

 Importantly, each major international EMS/SCADA/DCS systems leader has one or more regional installations in Russia.
-Latvian interconnection with Kaliningrad is a GE system, Moscow (MOESK) has a Siemens EMS and multiple GE-Alstom DMS installations, Leningrad is an ABB system, Schneider has a major DMS installation at the Interregional Distribution Grid Company.
-In the power production side of control systems, these firms, plus Foxboro have control systems installations at major power plants.
+Latvian interconnection with Kaliningrad is a GE system, Moscow (MOESK) has an EMS from a Russian firm (Monitor Electric) and multiple GE PowerOn DMS installations; Leningrad has an ABB system; Schneider Electric has a major DMS installation at the Interregional Distribution Grid Company.
+In the power production side of control systems, these firms, plus Invensys-Foxboro each have DCS control systems installations at major power plants around the country.

 There are many capable Russian systems developers/integrators that belong to RUS-SOFT, the nationwide association of the most technically competent software development companies in Russia.
 Most of these suppliers serving the electric power industry within the country have developed joint ventures or partnerships with Western software companies, in both the IT and OT sides of the power industry.
 Oracle, Intergraph, SAP, VMWare, Symantec and many other market leader offerings are available throughout Russia either directly or via in-country partners.
 In the Newton-Evans’ Substation Automation Volume Four report, there are profiles for ten or so Russian-based electric power substation integration specialists.